AU-BCE-EE/ALFAM2-data/uptake/complete/AU-DK-eGylle_JK.md

 I fixed some issues and sent question about missing data to Jesper and Johanna.
 Seems I should be able to copy data from `ALFAM2_template_6_1_220524_JP_21E.xlsx`.
 Waiting for answer.

+# 19 June 2022
+During virtual meeting with JNK and JMP last week I copied/pasted data from Johanna's file.
+I think this is all resolved now.